rustinphares/pdf2htmlEXwiki/Optimization-for-Web.md

 ## Static Resource Files

-Some files in HTML produced by pdf2htmlEX are static, for example `base.css`, `fancy.css`, `jquery.js` and `pdf2htmlEX.js`.
+Some resource files used by pdf2htmlEX are static, for example `base.css`, `fancy.css`, `jquery.js` and `pdf2htmlEX.js`.
 You can store them on unique locations on your server, and refer them in `manifest`.
-In this way all HTML files become smaller, and clients can also be benefited from the static URLs -- each file is downloaded once and will be cached.
+In this way all HTML files become smaller, and clients can also be benefited from the static URLs -- each file is downloaded only once and will be cached.